seoyoungcho213/ScooterSecure/README.md

 # ScooterSecure

-This project is mainly focused on sending notification to user's phone whenever motion is detected.
-This was intended to attach it your electric scooter or any valueables, preventing stealing.
+This project is made to prevent stealing.
+It can send notification to user's phone whenever motion is detected.
+This is intended to attach it your electric scooter or valueables.

 Hardware used:
   ESP32 Feather V2 (https://www.adafruit.com/product/5400)